mrneo240/NeoDC-Icondata-Tool/README.md

-VMU Icon generator:
+# VMU Icon generator:
-//NeoDC, 2017.
+NeoDC, 2017.

-//License:
+License:
-//Respect and dont steal.
+Respect and dont steal.

 This tool will enable you to take a 32x32 image and then transform it into a suitable format to use on a VMU